LairdCP/Pinnacle_100_Sample_Applications/apps/lte_console/README.rst

 * wake - Sends the modem to sleep, wakes if asleep
 * send - Sends an AT command to the modem, the AT command follows the send command

-The application exits only upon occurence of a fatal error.
+The application exits only upon occurrence of a fatal error.

 Note that this application is intended to demonstrate the functionality of the modem driver.
 Should an AT interface be required for a production design, it is recommended to utilise the Hosted_Mode_Firmware_.